 EHang 184 – $300,000

 The Ehang 184 is a drivable drone project from the Chinese startup Ehang, which showed off the concept at CES, along with its incredible $300,000 price tag.
 The prototype model includes AC, futuristic chairs, and a built-in tablet for controls.
 According to company claims, it takes two hours to charge and can fly you around for about 23 minutes.
-Look, there’s a chance that this thing isn’t ever going to make it past the prototype phase (although Dubai seems convinced), and even if it does, it’ll probably illegal to fly around your city.
-But we want to believe.
+While we initially thought this thing never would see the light of day, the first impressive manned tests went off without a hitch earlier this year.

 Augmented Aerigon Drone + Phantom Flex4K – $250,000

 If you’re looking for the most expensive camera drone in the world, look no further.
 This beast was created by Brain Farm, which partnered with dronemaker Aerigon to get an augmented version of their drone that could carry the large Phantom Flex4K camera.
 The result was some incredible 4K footage, but the entire package costs around $250,000, which is a little more than the average GoPro.

 Nope, we just can’t stop trying to ride our drones.
 The Scorpion 3 Hoverbike, however, is a down-to-earth product that has gone through multiple iterations to make it safer, more powerful, and easier to use.
 You can check out the video to learn more, but this drone really does fly, and it really can carry you around.
 Of course, since a strong gust of wind could cause a terrifying crash, most of the tests have been inside a big warehouse — but if you can drop $150,000 on a hoverbike, you can probably afford to rent out a warehouse, too.